indie/qmec/README.md

           oppressed.
 No one else listened to the native woman in the group that this problem was traceable to one narcissistic CEO;
           nobody hired him; he hired himself to do what he wants to do.
+     STOP FUNDING HIM.

+          IT IS MY EDUCATED THEORY AND PERSONAL BELIEF THAT FACEBOOK'S CEO SOLD / USED VIDEO* OF COPS BEATING WOMEN AND NATIVE PEOPLES AT STANDING ROCK, USA IN 2016 TO RECRUIT AND TRAIN MENTALLY ILL TO BE IDF SOLDIERS
+          AND TO PLAY OUT THEIR 'FANTASY' TORTURING AND MURDERING WOMEN AND CHILDREN INDIGENOUS TO THE REGION WHERE THERE ARE NOW ISRAEL/GAZA WARS.

+          NO OTHER HUMAN HAS POCKETED MORE STOCK MARKET WEALTH SINCE THE INFAMOUS DATE OF OCTOBER 7, 2023 THAN THE CEO OF THE HATEBOOK.

+          IF YOU THINK THERE IS EVEN A MEDIOCRE POSSIBILITY THAT WHAT IS WRITTEN ABOVE IS TRUE, YOU OWE IT TO YOURSELF TO PROTECT YOURSELF, YOUR BUSINESSES, YOUR NONPROFITS, YOUR GOVERNMENT AND ALL YOUR PEOPLE FROM IT NOW, NO MATTER WHAT.

+          This repository's collection of code, data, analysis, can be used for training / AI or for profit by anyone who quit Facebook before it changed its name.  indie's deletion date (10/2021) indicates her public IPO of INFO AND TESTIMONY FOR ANY LEGAL PURPOSES IN JURISDICTIONS OF THE UNDOCUMENTED AND UNLICENSED BECAUSE THEIR LANGUAGE MAPPINGS ARE MISSING

 <3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3<3

 ```

+The most useful file for you to get started:  [define_ethical_parameters](DISALLOW_CORRUPTED%20CEOS_10-04-2021_.txt)

 ### Stay Git Neutral; do not try to impose RCT on scheduling, SSL, HTTPS.